-Regarding the national regulation, the requirements on public consultation are prescribed at Decree 18/2015/ND-CP and Circular 27/2015/TT-BTNMT.
-Concretely, during EIA preparation, IEs will consult commune-level People Committee and representatives of residential community and organization which is directly affected by the subproject.
+Regarding the national regulation, the requirements on public consultation are prescribed at Decree 18/2015/ND-CP and Clause 4& 5, Article 1 of the decree No.40/2019/ND-CP, Circular 25/2019/TT-BTNMT.Concretely, during EIA preparation, IEs will consult commune-level People Committee and representatives of residential community and organization which is directly affected by the subproject.
 During EMP/EPP preparation, IEs will consult with the potential affected people.

 The Bank's safeguard policies require that for all category A and B project, during the EA process, the IEs to consult with project affected people (PAPs) and local nongovernmental organizations (NGOs).
-For Category A subprojects, the IEs consults these groups at least twice: (a) shortly after environmental screening and before the terms of reference for the EA are finalized; and (b) once a draft EA report is prepared.
-In addition, the IEs consults with such groups throughout project implementation as necessary to address EA-related issues that affect them.
+For Category A subprojects, the IEs consult these groups at least twice: (a) shortly after environmental screening and before the terms of reference for the EA are finalized; and (b) once a draft EA report is prepared.
+In addition, the IEs consult with such groups throughout project implementation as necessary to address EA-related issues that affect them.

-During the preparation of EIA/EPP/EMP document, public consultation must be carried out in a form convenient to the local people (e.g. survey, meeting, leaflet, signboard etc.) and information on the main findings of environmental impacts and proposed mitigation measures must be provided in the local language understandable for the majority of the affected people.
-The public consultation activities - including date, location, and publication form, comment from consulted people and response from subproject owner (IEs) - shall be documented and taken into account into finalization of EIA/EMP/EPP report.
+During the preparation of EIA/EPP/EMP documents, public consultation must be carried out in a form convenient to the local people (e.g. survey, meeting, leaflet, signboard etc.) and information on the main findings of environmental impacts and proposed mitigation measures must be provided in the local language understandable for the majority of the affected people.
+The public consultation activities - including date, location, and publication form, comments from consulted people and responses from subproject owner (IEs) - shall be documented and taken into account into finalization of EIA/EMP/EPP report.

-V.3.3.
+V.5.3.
 Disclosure of EA documents